-- Another reason why the VA denies PTSD benefits claims is because many veterans make the mistake of re-filing PTSD benefits claims without any new evidence or they submit evidence that is not really material to their PTSD.
+Another reason why the VA denies PTSD benefits claims is because many veterans make the mistake of re-filling PTSD benefits claims without any new evidence. or they submit evidence that is not really material to their PTSD.

-Up until now, you made your disability claim inside the Veteran Affairs system.
-You’ve sent your claim to your regional office.
+If you are reading this website now, VA has likely denied you multiple times.
+You may have sent your claim to your regional office.
 They denied it.
-You’ve sent your claim to the Board of Veterans’ Appeals.
+You may have sent your claim to the Board of Veterans’ Appeals.
 They also denied it.
-Now you’re appealing your claim at the Court of Appeals for Veterans Claims (CAVC).
+Now you may be appealing your claim at the U.S. Court of Appeals for Veterans Claims (CAVC).
 Fortunately, the CAVC is outside of the Veteran Affairs system.
-In other words, you are no longer dealing with people in Veteran Affairs.
+In other words, you may be in a situation where you are no longer dealing with people in Veteran Affairs.
 What’s the difference?
 The people in Veteran Affairs are bureaucrats – people who sit behind desks and do paperwork.
 The people at the CAVC level are professional lawyers and judges hired by the government to look at your claim.

 When you hire a veterans benefits lawyer to help with your disability claim, your lawyer will help you...

-- Review the mountains of paperwork and prepare the best arguments, and
+Review the mountains of paperwork and prepare the best arguments

 “Fight fire with fire”, since they have professional lawyers working against you.